okviz/okviz.github.io/_mydocs/www/contributing/comparison-guidelines.md

 There are three main types of comparisons:
 - **Single Visual Comparison:** Compare a custom visual with a built-in Power BI visual or another custom visual.
 - **Multiple Visuals Comparison:** Compare two or more custom visuals to identify the best option for specific scenarios.
-- **Chart Type Comparison:** Compare visuals within a specific chart type, such as bar charts or maps, to determine the best visual for that category.
+- **Visual Type Comparison:** Compare visuals within a specific visual type, such as bar charts or maps, to determine the best visual for that category.

 ## Parameters for Comparison